STEWARDSHIP OF CREATION

 Our team, filled with passion and creativity, set off on an education process to raise awareness of the importance of stewardship of creation.
 Their kick-off lesson is a theological video that is educational, relevant and adds humor to a very important message.
 This kick-off video is as relevant today as it was in 2013 when the video was produced.
 Click the link below to be taken to the Let the Church Go Green video. http://www.youtube.com/watch?v=hzROgNijAN8.

 In 2014, FPC Henderson became a certified “green” congregation and one of only 14 churches in the entire state of Texas to become a certified “Earth Care Congregation.”
-We have proudly retained our certification each year thereafter.
+We proudly retain our certification each year.

 As part of our environmental stewardship, FPC Henderson began a recycling program for cans, plastic, and paper with recycle containers around the church.
 We are replacing incandescent light bulbs with fluorescent ones; using recycled copy paper; prohibiting use of Styrofoam in our church and encourage the use of real or recyclable cups/glasses/plates and to-go containers.
 We mulch flower beds to conserve watering; we raise thermostats and turn on ceiling fans to conserve energy; we encourage personal water bottle use and not plastic bottled water; we regularly change filters on heating and cooling units, and partition off parts of the building when not in use to further conserve energy.